Vvkmnn/books/README.md

 # Books

 A collection of books & resources I've enjoyed using.
 Feel free to explore/recycle/pull as you like.
-All code included here is my own interpretation, and in no way reflects the authors or works used.
+All code included here is my own interpretation, and should in no way reflect on the authors & works used.

 ## Python